-One of the oldest trick in the book especially in Malaysia – if everyone’s attention is on one particular issue, create a diversion to distract the attention and hope people will forget about the older issue.
+One of the oldest tricks in the book especially in Malaysia – if everyone’s attention is on one particular issue, create a diversion to distract the attention and hope people will forget about the older issue.
 Image source: www.saent.com

-The PKFZ fiasco is another that is pending a proper conclusion – once again, some progress after long delay (and a change of PM) – arrests have been made.
-Once again, no big fish been caught and the loss of millions remains unanswerable.
+The PKFZ fiasco is another that is pending a proper or rather forgotten conclusion – once again, some progress after a long delay (and a change of PM) – arrests have been made.
+Once again, no big fish has been caught and the loss of millions remains unanswerable.
 Who is going to end up paying for the spiralling cost – taxpayers as usual?

-The oil royalty as demanded by the Kelantan State Government.
+Did they forget the oil royalty was demanded by the Kelantan State Government?
 This is one glaring failure of the Federal Government to act as a “Federal Government” and this is was not the only case.
-Duplicity of work and funding to Federal “agents” at State level to undermine the work of Pakatan Rakyat led State Government is a sheer act of sabotage and ridiculing the concept of Federal Government.
+The duplicity of work and funding to Federal “agents” at the State level to undermine the work of the Pakatan Rakyat led State Government is a sheer act of sabotage and ridiculing the concept of Federal Government.

-The illegal transfer of money by money changers – we have yet to bring the people who been transferring millions into limelight and ask them how they managed to cumulate so much money especially the politicians.
-Perhaps MACC been too busy with other things?
+Did they forget the illegal transfer of money by money changers?
+We have yet to bring the people who have been transferring millions into the limelight and ask them how they managed to cumulate so much money especially the politicians.
+Perhaps MACC has been too busy with other things?

 Of course, having said this, we still have the aged old problem – the creation of united Malaysia with issues with social contract and segregation of wealth properly resolved, the issue of religious converts and religious places (such as the management and relocation of Hindu temples), economy (we are still “better than Ghana” but we are far off against other countries in the region and at an embarrassing gap) and effectiveness of the battle against corruption (read MACC) and wastages of public fund (read the yearly Auditor General report).

 Let’s not be distracted and forget…